cosmos/sdk-tutorials/interchain-exchange/tutorial/02-app-init.md

 curl https://get.starport.network/starport@v0.15.1! | bash
 ```

 You can also use Starport v0.15.1 in a [browser-based IDE](http://gitpod.io/#https://github.com/tendermint/starport/tree/v0.15.1).
 For more installation options, see [install Starport](http://gitpod.io/#https://github.com/tendermint/starport/tree/v0.15.1), but this tutorial assumes you are using a local Starport installation.
-See [Install Starport](https://github.com/tendermint/starport/blob/develop/docs/intro/install.md).
+See [install Starport](https://github.com/tendermint/starport/blob/develop/docs/intro/install.md).

 ## Create the Blockchain